Catalogue of Flat-Band Stoichiometric Materials: Database of materials with flat bands selected from TQC database

 For all the ICSDs provided in \webflatband , we have performed an automated search for five types of sublattices, namely Kagome, pyrochlore, generic bipartite (with a different number of atoms in the two subsets), split and Lieb sublattices.
 This automated search will be detailed in Appendices~\ref{app:kagomepyrochlore} and~\ref{app:bipartite}.
 The full list of sublattices for each ICSD are given on their respective webpage on \webflatband.
 Moreover, the presence of sublattices can be used as a search criterion when looking for flat-band materials.

 For sake of completeness, we now discuss the frequency of appearance for the sublattice types among the \TQCDBNbrNoSOCICSDsIncludingValidFElectrons~ICSD entries in our database.
 Note that our figures here are based on ICSDs rather than unique materials.
 Indeed, tiny differences in the atom positions from one ICSD to another one associated to the same unique material might lead to threshold effect: a sublattice close to the maximum error bar of the automated search algorithm for one ICSD might be slightly beyond the error bar for another ICSD.
 From our survey, we have found that \FlatBandNbrICSDsOneSublattice~ICSDs (\FlatBandNbrICSDsOneSublatticePercent) have at least one sublattice.
 A large fraction of the ICSDs, \FlatBandNbrICSDsBipartitePercent~(\ie \FlatBandNbrICSDsBipartite~ICSDs), have at least one bipartite sublattice.
 For the Kagome sublattices, \FlatBandNbrICSDsKagome~ICSDs (\FlatBandNbrICSDsKagomePercent), the majority are rigorous Kagome sublattices (\FlatBandNbrICSDsRigorousKagome~ICSDs, \FlatBandNbrICSDsRigorousKagomePercent) as defined in Appendix~\ref{app:kagomepyrochlore}.
 The approximate Kagome sublattices are found in \FlatBandNbrICSDsApproximateKagome~ICSDs (\FlatBandNbrICSDsApproximateKagomePercent).
 Note that an ICSD can have both a rigorous and an approximate Kagome distinct sublattice.
 A similar analysis can be performed for the Lieb sublattices: there are \FlatBandNbrICSDsLieb~ICSDs (\FlatBandNbrICSDsLiebPercent) with Lieb sublattices, including \FlatBandNbrICSDsRigorousLieb~ICSDs (\FlatBandNbrICSDsRigorousLiebPercent) with rigorous Lieb sublattices and \FlatBandNbrICSDsApproximateLieb~ICSDs (\FlatBandNbrICSDsApproximateLiebPercent) with approximate Lieb sublattices, as defined in Appendix~\ref{app:kagomepyrochlore}.
 Pyrochlore sublattices have been found in \FlatBandNbrICSDsPyrochlore~ICSDs (\FlatBandNbrICSDsPyrochlorePercent), including \FlatBandNbrICSDsRigorousPyrochlore~ICSDs hosting (\FlatBandNbrICSDsRigorousPyrochlorePercent) rigorous sublattices and \FlatBandNbrICSDsApproximatePyrochlore~ICSDs hosting (\FlatBandNbrICSDsApproximatePyrochlorePercent).
 Finally, split sublattices were detected in \FlatBandNbrICSDsSplit~ICSDs (\FlatBandNbrICSDsSplitPercent).
-A breakdown of the number of ICSDs per space group that have a given sublattice type among the 5 types we have searched for is available in Table~\ref{tab:sublatticestat}.
+As mentioned in the caption of Table~\reftabstatisticssublattices\ in the main text, an ICSD entry might host more than one type of sublattices.
+A trivial example is a pyrochlore sublattice that implies the existence of Kagome sublattices.
+More interestingly, we provide in Table~\ref{tab:statisticsmultiplesublattices} the number of ICSDs hosting either a Kagome or a pyrochlore sublattice and any of the three other types of sublattices we have considered: Lieb, bipartite and split sublattices.
+We also provide in this table, the number of ICSDSs hosting a single type of sublattice.
+Note that the flat bands in a compound hosting solely a bipartite lattice may only be understood in the S-matrix formalism.\cite{S-matrix} Additionally, a breakdown of the number of ICSDs per space group that have a given sublattice type among the 5 types we have searched for is available in Table~\ref{tab:sublatticestat}.

 {

 }